kellan/laughingmeme/_posts/2026-02-09-code-has-always-been-the-easy-part.md

 Yes: the last 3-4 months of frontier models, and Claude Code and its ilk are genuinely something new in the world.

-Yes: the cost of producing code is pluging towards something near to zero faster than almost any of us can imagine, and that's going to require a ton of change.
+Yes: the cost of producing code is plunging towards something near to zero faster than almost any of us can imagine, and that's going to require a ton of change.

 Yes: it's already breaking social contracts and requiring rethinking about how teams work together. ([Review is _fatiguing_ in a way that creating is not](https://siddhantkhare.com/writing/ai-fatigue-is-real), something else we've known for a while.)